XiovV/dokkup/README.md

 go install
 ```

-Run `dokkup` in your terminal to verify it's installed
+Run `dokkup` in your terminal to verify it's installed.